Vegan German Chocolate Cake

 • Avoid overbaking.
 It’ll continue to cook as it cools, so remove it from the oven when a toothpick comes out ‘mostly’ clean.

 • For more coconut flavor, add one teaspoon of coconut extract.
+Don’t add more than that, or the cake will taste artificial.

 Storage instructions

-vegan German chocolate cake recipe slice.
+vegan German chocolate cake slice on a plate.

 German chocolate cake